apache/incubator-livy/docs/rest-api.md

 </table>

 Starting with version 0.5.0-incubating, each session can support all three Scala, Python and R interpreters.
-The ``kind`` field in session creation is no longer required, instead users must specify code kind (spark, pyspark or sparkr) during statement submission.
+The ``kind`` field in session creation is no longer required, instead users should specify code kind (spark, pyspark or sparkr) during statement submission.

 To be compatible with previous versions, users can still specify ``kind`` in session creation,